-In 2008 and 2007, the Company granted options to purchase 20,000 shares of its common stock to each of its named executive officers, except Dr. Lopez who received 60,000 shares.
-In 2009, the Company granted options to purchase shares of common stock to Ms. Burcar of 13,000, Messrs.
-Lamb, Costello and Riggs of 30,000 each and Dr. Lopez of 90,000.
-In February 2010, the Company granted options to purchase shares of its common stock to Ms. Burcar of 1,000, Messrs.
-Lamb, Costello and Riggs of 15,000 each and Dr. Lopez of 40,000.
+Name 2008 2009 2010 Feb 2011

+George A. Lopez, M.D.
+60,000 90,000 80,000 40,000

+Scott E. Lamb 20,000 30,000 30,000 15,000

+Richard A. Costello 20,000 30,000 30,000 15,000

+Steven C. Riggs 20,000 30,000 30,000 15,000

+Alison D. Burcar 20,000 13,000 6,000 10,000

 Messrs.
 Lamb, Costello and Riggs are awarded the same number of options in recognition of the Compensation Committee's assessment of their relatively similar scope of responsibility.
 Dr. Lopez and Ms. Burcar have relatively larger and smaller roles, respectively, in the management of the Company than the other named executive officers, which is reflected in the size of their respective grants.
 The Compensation Committee generally awards options twice year, once in the first quarter and once in the third quarter.

 In determining the number of options to award, the Compensation Committee reviews data compiled by Compensia that includes comparisons to the officer's peer group as well as the Company's operating performance and individual performance to determine the number of options to be granted to each officer.
-In 2009, the fair value of options awarded to Dr. Lopez and Mr. Lamb were between the 50th and 75th percentile of their respective positions within the Company's peer group.
-In setting the number of options awarded at 90,000 and 30,000 for Dr. Lopez and Mr. Lamb, respectively, the Compensation Committee did not target any specific percentile; however, the Compensation Committee believes that the fair value of option awards is consistent with the Company's practice of awarding total compensation near the range of the 65th to 75th percentile.
+In 2010, the fair value of options awarded to Dr. Lopez, Mr. Lamb and Mr. Riggs were between the 25th and 50th percentile of their respective positions within the Company's peer group.
+The fair value of the options awarded to Mr. Costello was greater than the 75th percentile of his respective peer group.
+The fair value of the options awarded to Ms. Burcar was less than the 25th percentile of her respective peer group.
+The executive officer's compensation is reviewed as a total compensation package that includes salary, bonus and equity.
+In setting the number of options awarded the Compensation Committee did not target any specific percentile; however, the Compensation Committee believes that the fair value of option awards is consistent with the Company's general practice of awarding total compensation generally in the range of the 65th to 75th percentile, with adjustments upwards or downwards based on factors such as experience, longevity with the Company and unique requirements of the position.